rackerlabs/support-how-to/content/general/hkg1-data-center-migration-customer-faq.md

 The IP addresses used for the network that runs the Rackspace Managed Backup service (BackupNet/ServiceNet) will change for all customers.
-Because Rackspace does not have access to Managed Colocation servers, Managed Colocation customers using the Rackspace Managed Backup service will need to change the Managed Backup service IP address themselves.
+Because Rackspace does not have access to Managed Colocation servers, Managed Colocation customers using the Rackspace Managed Backup service need to change the Managed Backup service IP address themselves.
 Rackspace will take responsibility for updating the Managed Backup service IP addresses for all other customers who use this service.

-If you are using BackupNet/ServiceNet for any purpose other than Rackspace Managed Backup or for ObjectRocket, you will need to make the necessary arrangements to move to ExNet before your move night.
-In HKG5, BackupNet/ServiceNet will be available for use only for Rackspace Managed Backup and for ObjectRocket.
+If you are using BackupNet/ServiceNet for any purpose other than Rackspace Managed Backup or ObjectRocket, you need to make the necessary arrangements to move to ExNet before your move night.
+In HKG5, BackupNet/ServiceNet will be available for use only for Rackspace Managed Backup and ObjectRocket.

 #### What are the high-level stages of the migration?

 The migration will happen in the following stages:

-1. You are allocated to a move group around 100 days prior to the migration.
+1. You are allocated to a move group around 100 days before the migration.

 2. Leading up to your migration date, Rackspace works with you and your account team to establish any specific requirements for the move.
 For example, do